Making Sense of Auto Buffers

 False!

 Yes, you could argue that polishing by hand is the safest way as far as not creating swirl marks or "burning" any paint, but the simple fact is that no person will ever be able to maintain the consistency of speed, pressure, and duration produced by using a car buffer over using your hand.
-There is a reason that in virtually every area of craftsmanship, the use of powers tools exists.
+There is a reason that every area of craftsmanship uses powers tools.
 Because when you match up the right tool with the right craftsman; amazing things happen!
 Car buffers and polishing your car with a quality car buffer is no exception.
+Also, random orbital or what is typically just called dual action polishers are a safe as safe can get.
+I promise you will not damage or destroy your paint even if this is your first time ever!

 Depends.

 I know; I hate that answer also.
 But it really does depend.
 It depends on lots of things.
-The good news is that with today's car buffers, polishes, compounds, and buffing pads, it would be hard for even an "out of the box" beginner to actually screw car paint up!
-The car buffers and everything else that goes along with polishing your car have been engineered to perform at such an entry level position, a monkey could do it and produce far better results than you will if you think you are gonna do it by hand.
+The good news is that with today's car buffers, polishes, compounds, and buffing pads, it would be hard for even an "out of the box" beginner to actually screw things up!
+The car buffers and everything else that goes along with polishing your car have been engineered to perform at such an entry level position that a monkey could do it and produce far better results than you will if you think you are gonna do it by hand.

 Having grown up in the world of professional detailing, I was limited to high-speed car polishers.
 Today's auto buffers consist of both high-speed (rotary) and what is called random orbital or DA (dual action) car buffers.
 (I am using a DeWalt rotary polisher to polish out the gel coat on a boat in this picture)

 While the heavy lifting of paint correction and car polishing has traditionally been left to the high-speed car polishers, today's DA car buffers can achieve virtually the same results as a high-speed buffer without the risk generally associated with high-speed (rotary) car buffers.
-(Using only a random, dual action car buffer will definitely take longer than using a rotary to do the job, but any beginner car owner will appreciate the user-friendly experience of the newest in random orbital car buffers)
+Using only a random, dual action car buffer will definitely take longer than using a rotary to do the job, but any beginner will appreciate the user-friendly experience of the newest in random orbital car buffers.

 Random orbitals are what many consider to be the best auto buffers for the largest group of people; from beginners to professionals.
 Also called DA for dual action, these car buffers are designed to replicate the motion of your hand when applying polish or wax; there are (2) rotating points.
 (Think of the earth spinning on its axis, while circling around the sun.)